bxparks/rpn83p/docs/USER_GUIDE_UNIT.md

-# RPN83P User Guide: UNIT Functions
+# RPN83P User Guide: Chapter 12: UNIT Functions

 This document describes the menu functions under the `UNIT` menu in RPN83P.